Absolute Existence

 The loneliness of living outside that from which everything proceeds.

-The faculty of perception must have an ontological ground.
-It must be the inherent nature of something that corresponds to being.
+The faculty of perception must have an ontological foundation.

 Prerequisite-less change